A MUTTULINGAM (1937)

-Appadurai Muttulingam was born in Sri Lanka.
-He began his literary career at the age of nineteen when he won the first prize in the all Ceylon Tamil short story competition conducted by Thinakaran, a national newspaper.
-After emigrating he has worked in many countries for the World Bank and the United Nations.
+Born in 1937, Appadurai Muttulingam was born in Sri Lanka.
+He began his literary career at the age of nineteen when he won the first prize in the All Ceylon Tamil short story competition.
+After emigrating, he worked in many countries for the World Bank and the United Nations.
 He has published 11 short story collections, 6 essay collections, two interview collections, two novels and edited an anthology of book reviews.
-He also won the prestigious S.R.M.
-University (India) literary award for Amerikkakari in 2013 and Markham City Council, Canada Literary Award 2014.
+He won the prestigious S.R.M.
+University (India) literary award for Amerikkakari in 2013 and Markham City Council’s, Canada Literary Award in 2014.
 He lives with his wife Ranjini in Markham, Canada.

 Number of pages: 208